 My spouse is committing adultery.
 I can prove it.
 Won’t this provide a substantial advantage to me in a divorce?

-Generally: No. As of January 1, 2016, there are no grounds for divorce in Illinois other than no-fault divorce (irreconcilable differences).
-Illinois divorce law is “no fault.”
+Generally: No. There are no grounds for divorce in Illinois other than no-fault divorce (irreconcilable differences).
 All the economic elements of a divorce (such as property distribution, maintenance, child support) must be determined “without regard to marital misconduct.”

 But my husband spent a lot of money on his girlfriend.
 Can that be recouped?